xxfoundation/elixxir-xxdk-Examples/connectClient/README.md

 `listener.go` contains logic for handling the reception of a message via the established connection.
 In this example, it is very basic.
-We invite consumers to use this as a basis to implement more complex message listeners here.
+We invite consumers to use this as a basis to implement more complex message listeners.

 ## Build Instructions